 Following are some of the advantages of using Librato, let us now take a look at each and every one of them:

-Prometheus is yet another metrics based time series database that is primarily designed for white-box monitoring.
-It is an open source system monitoring tool and also an alerting tool which has an active ecosystem.
+Prometheus is yet another metrics-based time series database that is primarily designed for white-box monitoring.
+It is an open-source system monitoring tool and also an alerting tool that has an active ecosystem.
 Since its inception, many Organizations and Companies have adopted the tool itself into their ecosystems – thus enabling the user community and the developer community to be active.
-It is now a standalone open source project that is being independently maintained without any dependency from any Organization as such.
-It is next to Kubernetes to join the Cloud Native Computing Foundation in the year of 2016.
+It is now a standalone open-source project that is being independently maintained without any dependency from any Organization as such.
+It is next to Kubernetes to join the Cloud Native Computing Foundation in the year 2016.

 Following are some of the advantages of using Prometheus, let us now take a look at each and every one of them:

-Kibana is an open source analytics and also a visualization tool specifically designed to work in conjunction with Elasticsearch.
+Kibana is open-source analytics and also a visualization tool specifically designed to work in conjunction with Elasticsearch.
 The primary use of Kibana can be found in Search, View, and Interact with that data that is stored internally in Elasticsearch indices.
-Performing advanced data analysis and also visualization of your data can be simply done in the forms of charts, tables, and maps.
+Performing advanced data analysis and also visualization of your data can be simply done in the form of charts, tables, and maps.
 To be very precise with its usage, one can term it as a tool that can understand larger volumes of data.
-It provides a simple, and yet a browser-based interface that will enable you to quickly create or share dynamic dashboards, which are capable of displaying changes to Elasticsearch queries in real time.
+It provides a simple, and yet browser-based interface that will enable you to quickly create or share dynamic dashboards, which are capable of displaying changes to Elasticsearch queries in real-time.

 Setting up Kibana is just possible within a snap, the installation and exploration of your Elasticsearch indices can be achieved without any code or without any additional infrastructure as well.
 It allows you to visualize your data and also allows you to identify the patterns which might wake you up early in the mornings sometimes.